-Ryan Young is senior economist at the Competitive Enterprise Institute (CEI).
+Ryan Young is Senior Economist and Director of Publications at the Competitive Enterprise Institute (CEI).
 He specializes in trade, regulatory reform, antitrust policy, monetary policy, and other issues.

 He edited the essay collection Adam Smith’s Guide to Life, Loveliness, and the Modern Economy, and his writing has appeared in USA Today, The Wall Street Journal, Politico, and dozens of other publications.